 Line Graphs

-Let's say I want to chart how my millions of dollars have grown over time (cause I'm saving for a yacht big enough to hold my helicopter).
+Let's say I want to chart how my millions of dollars have grown over time ('cause I'm saving for a yacht big enough to hold my helicopter).

 I can use a line chart like this:

 The code for this is pretty simple.
-You add data similarly as you would in a scatter plot, indicating the x and y points.
+You add data similarly to how you would in a scatter plot, indicating the x and y points.
 You also do *type: line

 Here's the example: